cloud-hypervisor/cloud-hypervisor/README.md

 a limited set of hardware architectures and platforms.
 Cloud workloads refers to those that are usually run by customers inside a cloud provider.
-For our purposes this means modern operating systems with most I/O handled by paravirtualised devices (i.e. virtio), no requirement for legacy devices, and 64-bit CPUs.
+For our purposes this means modern operating systems with most I/O handled by paravirtualised devices (i.e. virio), no requirement for legacy devices, and 64-bit CPUs.

 Cloud Hypervisor is implemented in [Rust](https://www.rust-lang.org/) and is